x

 Apart from a few serious, uncommon AEs, usually considered to be strongly related to drug exposure (e.g., Stevens Johnson syndrome, hepatic injury, anaphylaxis), single/isolated AE reports typically do not meet the criteria of a UAP.

-FDA states in its guidance Safety Reporting Requirements for INDs and BA/BE Studies, “FDA believes that the sponsor is better positioned than the individual investigator to assess the overall safety of the investigational drug because the sponsor has access to serious adverse event reports from multiple study sites and multiple studies and is able to aggregate and analyze these reports.
+According to FDA guidance, the sponsor should assess AEs in clinical trials.
+The agency states in its guidance, “FDA believes that the sponsor is better positioned than the individual investigator to assess the overall safety of the investigational drug because the sponsor has access to serious adverse event reports from multiple study sites and multiple studies and is able to aggregate and analyze these reports.

 “Moreover, the sponsor is more familiar with the drug’s mechanism of action, class effects, and other information.
 For these reasons, investigators must immediately report any serious adverse event to the sponsor, whether or not the investigator considers the event to be drug related (21 CFR 312.64(b)).”

-What Is a UAP/UP Involving Risk to Human Subjects or Others)?
+What is an Unanticipated Problem Involving Risk to Human Subjects or Others?

-This means an SAE that is expected, as identified in the study documentation, but is occurring at greater frequency or severity, as determined by the sponsor’s assessment, should be reported to the IRB as a UAP.
+This means an SAE deemed as expected, as identified in the study documentation, but is occurring at greater frequency or severity (as determined by the sponsor’s assessment) should be reported to the IRB as a UAP.

 However, serious adverse events (SAEs) determined to be unrelated to the study, or are directly related to the subject population’s disease, should not be submitted to the IRB.

-For SAEs where relatedness has not yet been determined, and further analysis is required, IRB submission should only happen once both the investigator and sponsor have determined the SAE was related to the test article.
-The IRB will likely request the sponsor’s assessment before proceeding with review.
+For SAEs where relatedness has not yet been determined, and further analysis is required, IRB submission should only happen after the investigator and the sponsor have determined the SAE was related to the test article.
+The IRB will likely request the sponsor’s assessment before reviewing.

 The IRB must be notified of a UAP promptly, but no later than two weeks or 10 business days from the time of identification.